 Today, we cover Guideline C of the Adjudicative Guidelines for Determining Eligibility for Access to Classified Information: Foreign Preference.

-Military personnel, government employees and government contractors who need access to classified information to perform their job duties must obtain security clearance.
+Military personnel, government employees, and government contractors who need access to classified information to perform their job duties must obtain a security clearance.
 Those who are denied clearance after applying for it are given a Statement of Reasons, which lists one or more of the 13 adjudicative guidelines as reasons for denying the application.